-If prior to the election of directors at the 2018 annual meeting of stockholders the number of directors (other than directors elected by one or more series of Preferred Stock) is changed, any increased, then, except to the extent that an increase or decrease in the authorized number of directors occurs in connection with the rights of the holders of Preferred Stock to elect additional directors, any newly created directorship resulting from an increase in the number of directors shall be apportioned among the classes so as to maintain the number of directors in each class as nearly equal as possible, but in no event will a decrease in the number of directors shorten the term of any incumbent director.
+(ii) If prior to the election of directors at the 2018 annual meeting of stockholders the number of directors is ehanged, any-increased, then, except to the extent that an increase or decrease in the authorized number of directors occurs in connection with the rights of the holders of Preferred Stock to elect additional directors, any newly created directorship resulting from an increase in the number of directors shall be apportioned among the classes so as to maintain the number of directors.
 Vacancies on the.
-Any director elected to fill such newly created directorship or any vacancy in the Board of Directors resulting from death, resignation, retirement, disqualification, removal or otherwise and newly created directorships resulting from any increase in the number of directors (other than directors elected by one or more series of Preferred Stock) may be filled solely by a vote of a majority of the directors then in from office (although less than a quorum) or by a sole remaining director, and each director so elected or other cause shall hold office for a term that shall coincide with the remaining term of the class to of directors into which such director shall have been elected, was elected.
-Commencing with the election of directors at the 2018 annual meeting of stockholders and thereafter, any additional director elected to fill a newly created directorship resulting from an increase in the number of directors or any vacancy in the Board of Directors resulting from death, resignation, retirement, disqualification, removal from office or other cause shall hold office for a term expiring at the next annual meeting of stockholders.
+Any director elected to fill such newly created directorship or any vacancy in the Board of Directors resulting from death, resignation, retirement, disqualification, removal or otherwise and newly created directors (other than directors elected by one or more series of Preferred Stock) may be filled solely by a vote of a majority of the directors then in from office (although less than a quorum) or by a sole remaining director, and each director shall have been elected. was elected.
+Commencing with the election of directors at the 2018 annual meeting of stockholders and thereafter, any additional director elected to fill a newly created directorship resulting from an increase in the number of directors the thereafter, any additional director elected to fill a newly created directorship resulting from an increase in the number of directors or any vacancy in the election of directors or at the 2018 annual meeting of stockholders and thereafter, any additional director elected to fill a newly created directorship resulting from an increase in the number of directors or a majority of the newly created directorship resulting from an increase in the number of directors or any vacancy in the beard of Directors resulting from death, resignation, retirement, disqualification, removal from office or other cause shall hold office for a term that shall coincide with the remaining term of the class teo of directors or any vacancy in the election of directors at the 2018 annual meeting of stockholders and thereafter